Rigidity of Kleinian groups via self-joinings: measure theoretic criterion: Introduction

 \subsection{Organization}

-The main goal of section \ref{sec.erg} is to prove Theorem \ref{ttt}, which we deduce from the classification of conformal measures in \cite{lee2020invariant} and the ergodicity of directional diagonal flows in \cite{burger2021hopf} with respect to Bowen-Margulis-Sullivan measure associated to the $\Ga_\rho$-conformal measure constructed from the $\delta$-dimensional Hausdorff measure on $\La$.
+The main goal of section \ref{sec.erg} is to prove Theorem \ref{ttt}, which we deduce from the classification of conformal measures in \cite{lee2020invariant} and the ergodicity and conservativity of directional diagonal flows in \cite{burger2021hopf} with respect to the Bowen-Margulis-Sullivan measure associated to the $\Ga_\rho$-conformal measure constructed from the $\delta$-dimensional Hausdorff measure on $\La$.
 The main theorem of section \ref{sec.orbit} is Theorem \ref{ett} which we deduce from Theorem \ref{ttt} and a theorem of Guivarch-Raugi (Theorem \ref{GR}).
-In section \ref{sec.wKM}, we discuss an obstruction to dense $\Ga_\rho$-orbits in the space $\Upsilon_\rho$ using the hypothesis that $\La$ is doubly stable.
+In section \ref{sec.wKM}, we discuss an obstruction to dense $\Ga_\rho$-orbits in the space $\Upsilon_\rho$ when a $\La$-doubly stable circle exists.
 In section \ref{sec.proof}, we give a proof of Theorem \ref{high}.
 We also discuss a topological version of Theorem \ref{high} without convex cocompactness assumption (Theorem \ref{thm.topological}).